Blue Jackets vs Flyers Prediction — AI Finds CAN'T MISS NHL Lines & Props (Apr 15)

 Columbus vs. Philadelphia Prediction (AI)

-Remi, our AI sports wizard, has been pouring over tons of data from every facet between the Blue Jackets and Flyers and using recursive machine learning and industry leading AI to examine the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over mountains of data from every facet between the Blue Jackets and Flyers and using recursive machine learning and cutting-edge AI to examine the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most fixated on the trending emphasis human bettors tend to put on Columbus’s strength factors between a Blue Jackets team going up against a possibly tired Flyers team.
-We’ve found the true game analytics appear to reflect a strong lean against one Vegas line specifically.
+The Algorithm has been most keyed in on the unproportionally assigned emphasis human bettors often put on Columbus’s strength factors between a Blue Jackets team going up against a possibly healthy Flyers team.
+In reality, the true game analytics might reflect a strong lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NHL AI picks for FREE now.